Ice hockey

-While women also played during the game's early formative years, it was not until organizers began to officially remove body checking from female ice hockey beginning in the mid-1980s that it began to gain greater popularity, which by then had spread to Europe and a variety of other countries.
-The first IIHF Women's World Championship was held in 1990, and women's play was introduced into the Olympics in 1998.
+While women also played the game during its early formative years, it was not until the mid-1980s when organizers began to officially remove body checking from female ice hockey that it began to gain wider popularity, which by then had spread to Europe and a variety of other countries.
+The IIHF Women's World Championship was held in 1990, and women's play was introduced into the Olympics in 1998.

 History

 Ice hockey is believed to have evolved from simple stick and ball games played in the 18th and 19th centuries in Britain, Ireland, and elsewhere, primarily bandy, hurling, and shinty.
-The North American sport of lacrosse was also influential.
-Arguably the games most influential to the early design of ice hockey were early forms of an organized sport today known as bandy, a sport distinctly separate from ice hockey.
-These games were brought to North America and several similar winter games using informal rules developed, such as shinny and ice polo, but would later be absorbed into a new organized game with codified rules which today is ice hockey.
+The North American sport of lacrosse, derived from tribal Native American games, was also influential.
+The former games were brought to North America and several similar winter games using informal rules developed, such as shinny and ice polo, but later were absorbed into a new organized game with codified rules which today is ice hockey.

-Name

-In England, field hockey has historically been called simply hockey and was what was referenced by first appearances in print.
-The first known mention spelled as hockey occurred in the 1772 book Juvenile Sports and Pastimes, to Which Are Prefixed, Memoirs of the Author: Including a New Mode of Infant Education, by Richard Johnson (Pseud.
-Master Michel Angelo), whose chapter XI was titled "New Improvements on the Game of Hockey".
-The 1527 Statute of Galway banned a sport called hokie'—the hurling of a little ball with sticks or staves".
-A form of this word was thus being used in the 16th century, though much removed from its current usage.